splunk/public-o11y-docs/metrics-and-metadata/metrics.rst

   * - Custom
     - Metrics reported to Observability Cloud outside of those reported by default, such as host, container, or bundled metrics.
 Custom metrics might result in increased data ingest costs.

-Metric category impacts billing.
+The type of metric category might impact billing.
 Read more in :ref:`about-custom-high-res`.

 Metric metadata
 ----------------------